 Find Safety For Drug Treatment Today

 Painful experiences in being a refugee or immigrant can breed loneliness, anxiety, and trauma.
-If you or a loved one battles substance abuse due to his or her trauma from refugee or immigration-related experiences, contact a dedicated treatment expert today.
+If you or a loved one battles substance abuse due to his or her trauma from refugee or immigration-related experiences, contact a dedicated treatment provider today.
 Concerns involving language barriers or religious differences can be taken into account with faith-based treatment.
 Women who have been sexually abused can receive counseling and safe housing, and patients receive monitored care and medication.
 Financial options are available.
-Call a treatment professional today. to find out more about addiction treatment options for immigrants and refugees.
+Call a treatment provider today to find out more about addiction treatment options for immigrants and refugees.